ringwormGO-organization/Termi/CONTRIBUTING.md

 Just drop a Pull Request :)

 # Pull Request style
-1. Use CRLF.
-Set up your Git settings with this: `git config --global core.autocrlf true` and check if it is OK by `git config --global core.autocrlf`.
+1. Use LF.
+Set up your Git settings with this: `git config --global core.autocrlf false` and check if it is OK by `git config --global core.autocrlf`.
 It need to return `true`
 2. You can use LF too, we don't care for now.
 3. Use following style **WITH LOGIC**, check labels: